Holbroh History, Family Crest & Coats of Arms

 The name Holbroh is an old Anglo-Saxon name.
 It comes from when a family lived in the region of Holbrook in Suffolk.
 The surname Holbroh originally referred to a "sunken stream"or "hollow brook", "brook in a hollow" in Old English.
 "Holbrook is an ancient surname in the east of England.
 As Holebrok we find it six centuries ago in Nottinghamshire, Lincolnshire, Suffolk, and also in Northamptonshire.
 There are parishes, etc., named Holbrook in the counties of Derby, Warwick, Gloucester, Dorset, and Sussex."

 Early Origins of the Holbroh family

-Another 185 words (13 lines of text) covering the years 1189, 1622 and 1635 are included under the topic Early Holbroh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holbroh research.
+Another 118 words (8 lines of text) covering the years 1189, 1622 and 1635 are included under the topic Early Holbroh History in all our PDF Extended History products and printed products wherever possible.

 Holbroh Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Holbroh were recorded, including Holbrook, Holbrow, Holbrooks, Holbroake and many more.